infektyd/SyntraSwift/README.md

 ## Swift components

 The `swift/` directory contains a small Swift module mirroring `load_config` and `memory_engine`.
 These utilities use `Codable` to read and write JSON in the same layout as the Python tools.
+The Python runtime calls this script via `utils.reasoning_engine._run_swift`.

+An earlier attempt at a Swift Package has been removed to avoid confusion.
+All symbolic reasoning now flows through the script in `swift/`.

 ## API keys